o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ### Registering a new Python Test

 Registering a Python-based test is simpler than registering a C++ test.
-However it similarly requires you define the library that will be tested.
+However, it also requires you define the library that will be tested.
 The steps below assume you have already defined a production library.
 You can read more about defining production code in [Getting Started with the CMake Build System](/docs/user-guide/build/).

 #### Step 1: Register a PyTest Target